alibaba/hooks/packages/hooks/src/useRafTimeout/index.en-US.md

 # useRafTimeout

 A hook implements with `requestAnimationFrame` for better performance.
-The API is consistent with `useTimeout`.
+The API is consistent with `useTimeout`. the advantage is that will not trigger function when the page is not rendering, such as page hiding or minimization.

 > `requestAnimationFrame` will automatically downgrade to `setTimeout` in node environment